fmtlib/format-benchmark/README.rst

 nullop                 0.252 ns        0.252 ns   1000000000

-It looks fmt's benchmark deliberately ruins cache locality of jiaendu algorithm
+It looks fmt's benchmark's data set deliberately ruins cache locality of jiaendu algorithm to promote his fmt lib.
+See this int benchmark in order.
+You can see jiaendu runs very well.

 cqwrteur@DESKTOP-C4VAUFM:~/format-benchmark/build$ ./int-benchmark-in-order